Birdseye, Indiana

 Birdseye is a town in Jefferson Township, Dubois County, in the U.S. state of Indiana.
-At the 2010 census, the town population was 415.
+At the 2020 census, the town population was 417.

 Birdseye is part of the Jasper Micropolitan Statistical Area.

 History

 Birdseye was platted in 1880.
 Popular tradition says the town was first known as Bird, after Rev. "Bird" Johnson, who was helping to select a location for the first post office when he said "this spot suits Bird's eye".
 The Birdseye post office has been in operation since 1856.

-The town was also named in honor of University of Southern Indiana education student, Olivia Byrd.
-Byrd is the granddaughter of former Senate Majority Leader, Robert Byrd.